DavideBrex/SpikeFlow/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)
 [![GitHub actions status](https://github.com/DavideBrex/ChIP-Rx-snakemake/workflows/Tests/badge.svg?branch=main)](https://github.com/DavideBrex/ChIP-Rx-snakemake/actions?query=branch%3Amain+workflow%3ATests)

-## **Under development**

-A Snakemake workflow for the anlysis of ChIP-Rx data, i.e ChIP-Seq with reference exogenous genome spike-in normalization
+# SpikeFlow

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.

 ## About

-**ChIP-Rx-snakemake** is a Snakemake-based workflow designed for the analysis of ChIP-seq data with spike-in normalization (i.e. ChIP-Rx).
+**SpikeFlow** is a Snakemake-based workflow designed for the analysis of ChIP-seq data with spike-in normalization (i.e. ChIP-Rx).
 Spike-in controls are used to provide a reference for normalizing sample-to-sample variation.
 These controls are typically DNA from a different species added to each ChIP and input sample in consistent amounts.
 This workflow facilitates accurate and reproducible chromatin immunoprecipitation studies by integrating state-of-the-art computational methodologies.

 **Key Features**: